 Mellody Farm | Chicago, IL

 Local Economic Impacts

-To develop and operate best-in-class centers that provide benefits to the local economy, our efforts begin long before ground is broken and continue well after a center opens.
-For each project, we develop a stakeholder communication plan that ensures we cultivate strong and meaningful relationships with cities, municipalities, and local communities in the areas our centers are located.
+Regency’s commitment to its communities also includes investing to achieve positive local economic impacts.
+When investing in property development, enhancement, and redevelopment, we not only focus on creating an inviting environment for connecting merchants and customers — we look at how our properties generate jobs, improve traffic flow, provide green spaces, and increase taxable income.
+For each project, we develop a stakeholder communication plan that ensures we cultivate strong and meaningful relationships with cities, municipalities, and local communities in the areas where our centers are located.
 Being transparent and honest is incredibly important to those relationships, as is reaching stakeholders in the most appropriate forum.